NMRohith/NM-Rohith/WebProjects/README.md

 # 🌐 Web Development Projects

-This folder contains my frontend development projects built using HTML, CSS, and JavaScript.
+This folder contains my frontend development projects built using HTML, CSS, JavaScript, and React.
 These projects reflect my learning journey, creativity, and ability to build responsive, interactive user interfaces.
-I've grouped them by theme and highlighted the ones that best showcase my skills.
+I've grouped them by theme and highlighted the ones that best showcase my skills—including API integration, dynamic routing, and component-based design with React.

 ---